mobidic/update_annovar_db/README.md

 ## Warning

 The resulting version of clinvar is not decomposed not normalised before conversion to ANNOVAR format.
-However some internal tests have shown that the current Clinvar VCF are already processed, then these steps are no longer mandatory.
+However some internal tests have shown that the current Clinvar VCFs are already processed, then these steps are no longer mandatory.
 But use it at your own risks!

 ## ToDo